 He was the Head Of The Dutch Section Of The Abwehr (German Military Intelligence) lastly in the rank of Lieutenant Colonel stationed in the Netherlands 1938-1941, then from 1941-1943 head of the Middle East in Ankara.
 He joined the Abwehr in 1935 and was a confident man of Admiral Wilhelm Canaris – the chief of the Nazi Abwehr spy network.

-However, in early March 1941 a staff of “Abwehrstelle Berlin” and from a travel and transport company in The Hague had an ingenious idea.
-They proposed to infiltrate the Jewish transports to Central and South America with trained defence (Abwehr) agents, to build there a intelligence service.
+However, in early March 1941, a staff of “Abwehrstelle Berlin” and from a travel and transport company in The Hague had an ingenious idea.
+They proposed to infiltrate the Jewish transports to Central and South America with trained defense (Abwehr) agents, to build there an intelligence service.
 Schulze-Bernett happily agreed.
-After that he could not only fulfill his duty, but “during the now ongoing actions in the Netherlands against Jews by the Sicherheitsdienst (SD) , to have the possibility of their emigration, which should then officially take place.”
+After that he could not only fulfill his duty but “during the now ongoing actions in the Netherlands against Jews by the Sicherheitsdienst (SD), to have the possibility of their emigration, which should then officially take place.”
+Nazi Abwehr Officer Jews

-Once the plan was ready, Admiral Canaris was apprised of the operation of the “Infiltration of agents in North, Central & South America” (Cuba, Argentina, Brazil, Mexico, Haiti/Santo Domingo, Venezuela, Colombia, Panama, Ecuador and USA) and he gave it his approval.
+Once the plan was ready, Admiral Canaris was apprised of the operation of the “Infiltration of agents in North, Central & South America” (Cuba, Argentina, Brazil, Mexico, Haiti/Santo Domingo, Venezuela, Colombia, Panama, Ecuador, and USA) and he gave it his approval.
 Canaris himself abhorred the persecution of Jews and was glad that otherwise minded officers were brave enough to take action against it.
+Nazi Abwehr Officer Jews

 Walter Schulze-Bernett personally traveled to the first transport on 11 May 1941 and the second on May 15 to Hendaye, to make sure of a smooth process.
-However, he appeared into civil clothing to avoid any suspicion that there were a military action.
+However, he appeared into civil clothing to avoid any suspicion that there was a military action.
 “The traveler made a comfortable impression and were very satisfied with the course of the journey and the care,” wrote Hamburger.
 However, the emigrants were allowed to take only two suitcases, the contents of which had to be approved by the police.
 Jewels were confiscated by the Gestapo.
+Nazi Abwehr Officer Jews

 After the war, he was interned by the Allies because of his high rank in the Armed Forces for approximately one year.
 Other consequences of the war, it seems, however, didn’t affect the Hamburg citizen.
 With his wife Sophie, he lived in a beautiful house in Hamburg’s Hochkamp and was operating in import and export.until his retirement.
 He continues to hold avid correspondence with his former Canaris-comrades.
 About the “Operation Aquilar” he reports only on request by historians.
 Objectively, soberly, without emotions, he describes in his letters the rescue of people, as if it were an everyday occurrence.
 Walter Schulze-Bernett died in 1985 but will he become posthumously honored?
 Unlike Oskar Schindler, Schulze-Bernett never took a personal risk in his involved actions.